 Fixed: Locking in your interest rate

-The fixed rate home loans are offered by most providers.
-The fixed rate home loans allow you to lock in an interest rate from when you sign up until the agreed upon date.
+The fixed rate home loans are offered by most providers and allow you to lock in an interest rate from when you sign up until the agreed upon date.
 The interest rate offered with fixed rate home loans are usually slightly higher than the variable rates but if the interest rates rise the rate you have will be lower than the variable rate.

 Variable: Floating and adjustable